benyoung93/bioinformatic_tutorials/phylogenomics/README.md

 analysis_lists
 ```

 This will make a directory called `modified_fastas` with the renamed proteomes from the directory `protein_fastas`.
 The renamed proteomes will be `fungi01, fungi01 .... funginn`.
 It will also make an analysis directory to have all the mapping files and cleanup files produced.
+One file produced is a mapping between the new name and the old proteome name.
+This is very useful for adding to a metadata file which you can then import into your tree visualisation program and specify your tip labels.

 ## Step 2: Identyfying and Selecting Single Copy Orthologs